nolu04/MensaMenuApi/README.md

     - `day`: Abrevation of the day e.g friday -> FR
     - `date`: Date in the format DD.MM. e.g 20.07
     - `menus`: An array with the menu-objects
-        - `type`: The type of the menu e.g 'Postino' or 'Green'
+        - `type`: The type of the menu e.g 'Postino' or 'Green', can be empty
         - `title`: -
         - `description`: -
         - `prices`: An array with the prices of the menu